pbuehler/documentation/docs/framework/framework.md

 ```

-### --json-file
+#### --aod-reader-json

-json-file is a string and specifies a json file, which contains the
+aod-reader-json is a string and specifies a json file, which contains the
 customization information for the internal-dpl-aod-reader.
 An example file is
 shown in the highlighted field below.
 The relevant information is contained in
 a json object `InputDirector`.
 The InputDirector can include the following